Seminal vesicles: Structure

 The human seminal vesicles are a pair of glands in males that are positioned below the urinary bladder and at the end of the vasa deferentia, where they enter the prostate.
 Each vesicle is a coiled and folded tube, with occasional outpouchings termed diverticula in its wall.
-The lower part of the tube ends as a straight tube called the excretory duct, which joins with the vas deferens of that side of the body to form an ejaculatory duct.
+The lower part of the tube ends as a straight tube called the excretory duct, which joins with the ipsilateral vas deferens to form an ejaculatory duct.
 The ejaculatory ducts pass through the prostate gland before opening separately into the verumontanum of the prostatic urethra.
 The vesicles are between 5–10 cm in size, 3–5 cm in diameter, and have a volume of around 13 mL.

 The vesicles receive blood supply from the vesiculodeferential artery, and also from the inferior vesical artery.
 The vesiculodeferential artery arises from the umbilical arteries, which branch directly from the internal iliac arteries.
 Blood is drained into the vesiculodeferential veins and the inferior vesical plexus, which drain into the internal iliac veins.
 Lymphatic drainage occurs along the venous routes, draining into the internal iliac nodes.

 The vesicles lie behind the bladder at the end of the vasa deferentia.
 They lie in the space between the bladder and the rectum; the bladder and prostate lie in front, the tip of the ureter as it enters the bladder above, and Denonvilliers' fascia and the rectum behind.